 Yes, we do have computers but have no printers.
 Students are welcome to use these computers as long they are available.
 The best practice is to save your work often on your own memory storage device (USB).

 When should I come to the STAMP Center?

 You are welcome to visit the STAMP Center anytime it's open.
 Why not make the STAMP Center a regular part of your study routine?
 Then when test/exam comes, you won't have to do any frantic, last minute cramming; you already will be relaxed and ready for the test.
 It's a place where you can practice and review your STAMP skills.

 What do you expect from tutoring?

 A tutor is not a substitute for your teacher.
 Prior to a tutoring session, read your textbook and complete as much of your homework.
 You will benefit from tutoring if you come to the center with questions about homework or project that you didn't understand.
 You should bring your textbook, class notes, graded test papers, class handouts, etc. STAMP Coach provides expertise, experiences and encouragement.
 Coaches do not provide "answers" but assist in problem solving and helping students find their own answers.

 How much does it cost?

-The services of the Math Center are covered by the University.
+The services of the STAMP Center are covered by the University.
 There is no additional cost.